paulocheque/guides/in-review/front-end-javascript/introduction-to-test-driven-development-in-javascript/article.md

 ## DateTime.js API

 Feel free to quickly skim through this section to just get a basic idea of what our date library will do.
-There's no need to remember every single detail in here; you can always refer back to this section if you are confused about the intended behavior of the code.
+There's no need to remember every detail in here; you can always refer back to this section if you are confused about the code's intended behavior.

 `DateTime` is a function that constructs dates in one of the following ways: